oel/time-locale-recorder-for-id-tags/README.md

 For ID tags such as barcode/QR code, there is no need for reader hardware.
 Software alone (e.g. Google's CameraX [ML Kit](https://developer.android.com/media/camera/camerax/mlkitanalyzer) API) would suffice.

-Visit this [Genuine Blog](https://blog.genuine.com/2024/02/id-tag-video-recording-in-android/) for an overview of how to create a custom live video recorder app along with an ID tag reader, please visit the .
+Visit this [Genuine Blog](https://blog.genuine.com/2024/02/id-tag-video-recording-in-android/) for an overview of how to create a custom live video recorder app along with an ID tag reader.

 ---